 Escuela Nueva in the UK

-Maslaha is delighted to be working in partnership with Fundación Escuela Nueva (FEN) to use the internationally acclaimed Escuela Nueva model to tackle educational inequalities in the UK.
+Over the course of three years Maslaha worked in partnership with Fundación Escuela Nueva (FEN) in Colombia and four UK primary schools to explore how the internationally acclaimed FEN model could be adapted to tackle educational inequalities in the UK.

 Escuela Nueva has transformed the lives of millions of children all over the world.
 The model’s transformative impact on both educational attainment as well as life skills has been acknowledged by bodies such as the World Bank, UN, Skoll Foundation, Ashoka, WISE as well as numerous academic institutions and governments.